 Towelling off, Chris wiped his hand across the mirror and grimaced at the bloodshot, scruffy face that looked back.
-He inclined his neck and took in the love bite, blossoming pink and purple across his shoulder, and rubbed it.
+He inclined his neck and took in a blossoming purple love bite across his shoulder, and rubbed it.
 It smarted, and would leave a fantastic bruise.

 Sun streamed in, and he stood at the open balcony door, tumbler of scotch in hand, letting the summer breeze refresh him.
 The nap had done wonders.
 He took in the green and rainbow colours of the garden, the sun-loving plants in full late July bloom.
 The gardens had gotten bigger since he had lived here, it seemed.

-He noticed Amelia, a dirty, beat up ball cap shoved down over her honey-coloured hair, tromping through, pulling a cart full of tools, weeds in the other hand dangling like sad, dead things.
+He noticed Amelia, a dirty, beat up ball cap shoved down over her honey-coloured hair, tromping through, pulling a cart full of tools, weeds in her other hand dangling like sad, dead things.

 Someone had pissed her off this morning.
 Likely it was him putting his feet up on the couch before taking his boots off.
 Next time he'd stand on the cushions and jump, see what kind of a response that got.
 For some odd reason, he loved provoking her.
-Her temper was amusing and any reaction from her was better than nothing.
+Any reaction from her was better than nothing.

 He snorted at his own ridiculousness, and leaned on the frame of the window, savouring the quiet.

 He wandered into his closet after a few moments more, and rummaged around in the top drawer of the bureau.
-He found his father's family crest ring box, touched it, and stopped.
-When his Dad died, he'd barely been home long enough to see him put into the ground, be admonished by his mother, let alone talk to old classmates and distant family.
+He found his father's family crest ring box, touched it, and stilled, his fingers pressing on the lid.
+When his Dad died, he'd barely been home long enough to do his bit at the funeral, be admonished by his mother, let alone talk to old classmates and distant family.
 He'd stayed one night, argued with Gillian about it, then gotten back in his car and went home, her silently fuming at having to spend one moment in that house, let alone for the funeral of her father-in-law.

 He wasn't completely sorry his Dad was dead, which he knew was cold to think.
 It meant he could be free from the hounding and the constant nitpicking of his abilities.
 As soon as he was married, his Dad had given him a VP job, shoved him into a corner office, and loaded him down with work.
-Between the travel and the constant meetings, he and his father communicated by email and terse hallway conversations.
+Between the travel and the constant meetings, he and his father communicated with hasty emails and terse hallway conversations.

 Such a change in his Dad had put a distance between them, work taking over their personal relationship completely.
 Chris missed him though.
 He needed his guidance, especially now with the company going through such rapid change in their industry.

-He shoved the ring box back, the wave of feeling like a failure all too familiar, and unwelcome.
+He shoved the ring box back, the feeling of failure all too familiar, and unwelcome.

 YOU ARE READING